littlepanic72/FinancialData/README.md

 # FinancialData

-## This Julia program fetches financial data from Yahoo Finance/Quandl and forecasts short-term price ranges in the future using random forests.
+## This Julia program fetches financial data from Quandl/Yahoo Finance and forecasts short-term price ranges using a random forest.

 ### Ensemble of Decision Trees